A. Faculty Senate Constitution

 - Such editorial modifications shall be published to the faculty within two weeks after

-Senate action but shall not require formal ratification and shall take effect fifteen
+Senate action but shall not require formal ratification and shall take effect 15 days

-(15) days after such notice, unless objections in writing shall have been received
+after such notice, unless objections in writing shall have been received from 5 percent

-from five percent (5%) of the total faculty.
-In case of such objections, the modifications
+5% of the total faculty.
+In case of such objections, the modifications shall proceed

-shall proceed through the normal ratification process prescribed in Article VIII.
+through the normal ratification process prescribed in Article VIII.
+B above.

 Comprehensively Revised, 1977